Affiliate links on Android Authority may earn us a commission. Learn more.

 The Titan M2 also supports Android StrongBox, which is a safe storage space for cryptographic keys used by third-party apps.
 A payment app, for example, could request the chip to generate and store a private key for your saved cards.
 And with Android’s Protected Confirmation, the chip also supports the universal FIDO authentication standard.
 This means you can theoretically use Pixel phones as a physical two-factor authentication key for your online accounts, although very few services actually support it in reality.
 Still, it’s one less thing to carry around if you were eyeing Google’s $30 Titan Security Key.

 The Titan M2 hasn’t revolutionized smartphone security by any means, but it does eliminate some key potential attack vectors.
 Google is currently the only smartphone maker to use a dedicated security module.
 However, that doesn’t mean other Android devices aren’t secure enough.
-The Arm chips used in modern smartphones also have isolated and secure environments, just not to the same degree as the Titan M2.
+The Arm chips used in modern smartphones also have isolated and secure environments, even if not to the same degree as the Titan M2.